Get insider access

 Best Curved Monitors

-Curved displays can be helpful for both productivity and gaming, as the edges of the screen are brought closer to you, creating a more immersive experience.
-There's considerable variation between different models of curved monitors, with options available for gaming or productivity and with different curvatures as well.
-A monitor's curvature defines the shape of the curve as a smaller number, like 800R, is more aggressive, while a 2500R curve is more subtle.
+Curved displays can be helpful for various usages, as the edges of the screen are brought closer to you, creating a more immersive experience.
+The curved monitor market has a bunch of different models available, and while many curved monitors focus on gaming, there are a good selection of options with productivity features.
+Even a monitor's curvature changes from model to model, and the curvature number defines the shape of the curve.
+A smaller number, like 800R, is more aggressive, while a 2500R curve is more subtle.

-Many curved monitors have a 21:9 ultrawide aspect ratio, which provides more horizontal screen space than 16:9 monitors, but there are also 4k curved monitors that deliver a ton of detail and sharp images.
+Many curved monitors have a 21:9 ultrawide aspect ratio, which provides more horizontal screen space than 16:9 monitors, but there are also curved 16:9 displays, including those with a 4k resolution for sharp images.
 Because there are so many different options available, there's no perfect solution for everyone, but considering your personal needs and budget is a good place to start.
-For example, you'll want a fast response time and good picture quality for gaming, while having high peak brightness is useful for office work in well-lit rooms.
+For example, you'll want a fast response time and good picture quality for gaming, while having high brightness is useful for working in well-lit rooms or office spaces.

-We've bought and tested over 325 monitors, and below are our picks for the best monitors with a curved screen available for purchase.
+We've bought and tested over 335 monitors, and below are our picks for the best monitors with a curved screen available to buy.
 Check out our recommendations for the best curved gaming monitors, the best ultrawide monitors, and the best 34-49 inch monitors.

 1. Best Curved Monitor